Last Updated on

 A daily multivitamin alone may not be enough – vegans also need to consume a healthy and balanced diet full of whole food, fresh fruit, vegetables, and protein sources.
 A multivitamin should act as a supplement, meaning that it helps you to “top up” your healthy diet and get the vitamins you need.

 Can children take vegan multivitamins?Yes, children may take vegan multivitamins.
 Most pediatricians will say that kids do not need vitamins when they eat well and are exposed to a variety of organic and natural food.
 However, raising a vegan child can be a little different.
 Because of the possible deficiency in nutrients from animal-derived food, it is just reasonable to take a multivitamin.
 Consult your pediatrician before giving any multivitamin to your child.

 You can be vegan without supplements, so long as you make sure that you’re getting enough calcium and vitamin B12 in your diet.
 However, this is much easier said than done when eating 100% plant-based foods, and supplements make it easier for vegans to remain healthy without obsessing over the nutritional content of their meals.

 Our #1 Recommended Vegan Multivitamin Is...

-After taking everything into consideration, the Performance Lab Whole-Food Multi stands bloody and victorious over its competition.
+After taking everything into consideration, the Performance Lab NutriGenesis® Multi stands out over its competition.

-They are great value for money and provide more than enough vitamins and minerals to get you to your RDA.
-Unless you’re training for The Hunger Games themselves, these multivitamins are more than enough.
+It's a great value for money and provides more than enough vitamins and minerals to get you to your RDA.
+Unless you’re training for The Hunger Games, these daily multivitamin is more than enough.